 - Reasons to Monitor Employees Working From Home

-Remote work monitoring software tools come in many varieties.
-For example:
+Remote work monitoring software tools come in a few different categories:

 These are the best work from home monitoring software tools for tracking employee activity:

-There’s also Teramind, a comprehensive employee monitoring tool that offers time tracking and activity tracking.
+There’s also Teramind, an employee monitoring software tool that offers time tracking and activity tracking.
 It also gives administrators the option to create and enforce specific policies, like limiting traffic to certain websites, and can alert you about problematic user behaviors.

-In this category, I’ve listed the top time tracking tools for work from home monitoring.
-These apps specialize in time tracking.
+In this category, I’ve listed the top time tracking tools for employee monitoring.

 7. Time Doctor